COVID-19 Booking Assurance and Travel Advice »

 Nelson

-Meet your guides and other walkers joining the tour in the Rutherford Hotel foyer at 4pm.
-There will be opportunity for a guided hike up Botanical Hill, also known as the “Centre of New Zealand” to enjoy sweeping views of Tasman Bay and Nelson City, or an alternative option to independently explore this lively town suggested by your guides.
+Meet your guides and other walkers joining the tour in the Rutherford Hotel foyer at 4:00pm.
+There will be an opportunity for a guided hike up Botanical Hill, also known as the “Centre of New Zealand” to enjoy sweeping views of Tasman Bay and Nelson City, or an alternative option to independently explore this lively town suggested by your guides.
 Later we celebrate the start of our South Island tour by dining together in one of Nelson’s fine restaurants.
-Accommodation: Rutherford Hotel, Nelson.
 Includes dinner.

 Accommodation

 The stylish 4-star Rutherford Hotel is centrally located, just a short stroll from Nelson’s many galleries and city attractions including the landmark cathedral.
-The hotel offers luxury accommodation, unmatched service and fine dining options.
+The hotel offers comfortable, modern and beautifully furnished accommodations, unmatched service and fine dining options.
+The perfect place to relax in between hikes.

 DAY 2